 It’s not just Dr. Tabung promoting this idea of the diet-inflammation connection.
-In fact, there is a whole slew of studies that support this theory and, in particular, the theory of a plant-based diet decreasing inflammation and helping to mitigate the symptoms of chronic pain syndrome.
+There is a whole slew of studies that Support this theory and, in particular, the theory of a plant-based diet decreasing inflammation and helping to mitigate the symptoms of chronic pain syndrome.

 Best Chronic Pain-Fighting Plant-Based Foods

 Want to start eating for your pain?
 Before changing your diet, make sure to consult your doctor!
-Every human body is different and your doctor can help you tailor a new diet to meet your specific bodily demands, sensitivities, allergies, and needs.
+Every human body is different, and your doctor can help you tailor a new diet to meet your specific bodily demands, sensitivities, allergies, and needs.
 After you get the thumbs up from your doctor, you can move forward with a new diet!
-Switching to a primarily plant-based diet is a great place to start and yet there are a handful of specific plant-based foods that target and reduce pain.
-Here are a few that have been found to be particularly effective when fighting pain symptoms.
+Switching to a primarily plant-based diet is a great place to start, and yet there are a handful of specific plant-based foods that target and reduce pain.
+Here are a few that are particularly effective when fighting pain symptoms.

 1. Red Grapes

 For those that have been addressing inflammation for some time, turmeric is a staple in your kitchen.
 This traditional Indian spice contains a powerful anti-inflammatory agent called curcumin.
 Curcumin gives turmeric its rich yellowish color and is a powerful antioxidant that is known to help fight inflammation in the body.
-One study actually found that turmeric counteracted rheumatoid arthritis as effectively than ibuprofen!
+One study found that turmeric counteracted rheumatoid arthritis as effectively as ibuprofen!
 Consuming turmeric from the raw root is the most potent way to get the benefits of curcumin such as in this Raw Turmeric Ginger Smoothie (plus, you’ll also get the pain-fighting agents of ginger!).
 With that said, the powder form is more affordable and will last longer in your pantry.
-In order to boost the benefits of the powdered form, mix your turmeric spice with freshly ground black pepper such as in this Vegetable Pilaf Bowl with Creamy Turmeric Dressing.
+To boost the benefits of the powdered form, mix your turmeric spice with freshly ground black pepper, such as in this Vegetable Pilaf Bowl with Creamy Turmeric Dressing.